 How to Apply for Community Grants

 Thank you for your interest in the Komen Central Tennessee Affiliate Grants Program.
-Each year, Komen Central Tennessee funds community-based programs in the Greater Nashville and Upper Cumberland areas that address barriers and needs related to breast cancer and breast health.
-Through our grants program we aim to change behaviors and increase access to early detection, quality treatment and support.
+Each year, Komen Central Tennessee funds community-based programs in the Greater Nashville, Chattanooga and Upper Cumberland areas that address barriers and needs related to breast cancer and breast health.
+Through our grants program, we aim to change behaviors and increase access to early detection, quality treatment and support.

 To be eligible to apply for a Komen Community Based Grant, your organization must be:·